ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 100%.

 The user can then pick a rate of duplication between 0 and 100% **for each of the three categories of simulants**.
+A default duplication rate of 5% will be selected for each of the three categories of simulants.
+That is, each simulant under 24 is duplicated at a guardian's address with default probability 0.05.
+The duplicated row should have the same simulant-specific attributes as the original, such as name and birth date, but different address-specific attributes such as address fields and relation to reference person.

-If the value selected is higher than the calculated maximum rate in the sim, a warning will be issued to users explaining that the selected rate is greater than the maximum available, and the actual rate of duplication should be set to the maximum.
-More precisely, the conditional probabiity of duplication, given that a row is eligible for guardian-based duplication, should be set to 1.
+If the user selects a duplication rate that is higher than the calculated maximum rate in the sim, a warning should be issued explaining that the selected rate is greater than the maximum available, and the actual rate of duplication should be set to the maximum for the specified simulant category.
+More precisely, the conditional probabiity that a row in the spceified category is duplicated, given that the row is eligible for guardian-based duplication, should be set to 1.

-A default duplication rate of 5% will be selected for each of the three categories of simulants; that is, each row corresponding to a simulant <24 is duplicated with probability 0.05.

 .. note::